writing

 A few weeks ago I learned that one of my high school English teachers had passed away at age 55.
-Initially I was shocked; classmates and I exchanged texts and Facebook messages, trying to make sense of this sudden, unexpected loss.
-Then, just as quickly, the world moved on.
-I kept meaning to write something… Continue reading In Memoriam
+Initially I was shocked; classmates and I exchanged texts and Facebook messages, trying to make sense of this sudden, unexpected… Continue reading

 Lessons in Fantasy World-Building: Creating the Magical World